If you’re reading this, it probably means that you, or somebody close to you, is…

-People whose lives are otherwise in good shape can suffer a mental block when it comes to tax.
-Just the “tax time” ads on TV in June, or receiving their annual PAYG summary from work, can lead to a sinking feeling of guilt.
+People whose lives are otherwise in good shape can suffer a mental block when it comes to their taxes.
+Just the “tax time” ads on TV in June or receiving their annual PAYG summary from work can lead to a sinking feeling of guilt.

-New clients will leave my office saying “Phew, I feel so much better now”, even though there might be a lot work still to be done.
+New clients will leave my office saying “Phew, I feel so much better now” even though there might be a lot of work still to be done.
 The relief comes from having some certainty around what the situation actually is, rather than stressing over what could happen.

-We love helping people lose that stress and sleep better at night.
+We love helping people eliminate tax stress and sleep better at night.
 It’s one of the most rewarding parts of our work.
-So I hope this article helps lift some of the burden of tax stress.

-1. The ATO won’t send you to jail for having late tax returns
+1. The ATO won’t send you to jail for late tax lodgements & returns

-The ATO have an escalating scale of action.
+The ATO has an escalating scale of action:

 - reminder letter

 - failure to lodge penalty (not always, see below)